Join the Elementary Education Teacher Certification Post-Baccalaureate Program

-All applicants must meet the following application requirements.
-We strongly encourage all prospective applicants to contact an Admissions or Educational Studies advisor prior to applying.
+All applicants must satisfy the following application requirements.
+We strongly encourage all prospective applicants to connect with an Admissions counselor prior to applying.

 - Bachelor’s degree from an accredited institution

-- 3.0 GPA in the last 90 quarter credits or 60 semester credits of graded upper-division coursework
+- 3.00 cumulative GPA in the last 90 quarter credits or 60 semester credits of graded upper-division coursework

-- WAIVED for 2022-2023 application cycle: 20 hours of documented work with elementary-level students in U.S. public K-5 grade classrooms, completed in the last two years and completed before application deadline
+- WAIVED: 20 hours of documented work with elementary-level students in U.S. public K-5 grade classrooms, completed in the last two years and completed before application deadline

 - Meet all UW Bothell admissions requirements

 - Why do you want to be a teacher?
 What does it take to be a good teacher?
 Where do you need to grow in order to become one?